andrewbaxter/structre/readme.md

 I was hoping to be able to ensure that the regex has valid characters for numbers, but due to the above and the difficulty of reasoning about the contents of regex ASTs I had to scrap that.

 Non-unicode parsing isn't currently supported.
-I couldn't find an ascii float parsing library.
+One issue is I couldn't find an ascii float parsing library.
 If this is important and you have a vision of how it could work please raise an issue!

-# Design

-The main goals are, in order of importance:

-1. Safety

-2. Ease of use

-3. Performance
+The regex is lazily compiled and stored statically.
 Originally I made the regex compilation manual and explicit, but this made the ergonomics much worse (managing parsers) and prevented things like implementing `FromStr`.
 In `0.1.0` I changed it to statically instantiate the regex.
 I'd be open to making this configurable in the future, either having an option to manually manage the compiled regex or else compiling on every parse for rarely used regexes.